│Veterans Program│Event Photos│Contact

 Although we explored but have yet to apply for and acquire non-profit status, we still need your help and support.
 First, by spreading the word about this great event and second, by working with our planning committee to develop a long term plan of accelerating this event one of the best in the nation.
 Our reenactors and principle planners have made great strides in providing the public a living history experience at A Walk in Their Boots thus far but we are eager to do more for our veterans, their legacy and public awareness.

-In 2016, at our 1st annual Education Day, nearly 600 school children were given a glimpse of what it was like to be a Soldier, Sailor, Airman, or Marine over America's military history.
-Also in 2016, veterans as well, from WWII to present day were honored at our first formal Veteran Program where we provided a forum in which they could share their stories of heroism, honor and dedication to duty.
+In 2016 and 2017, at our 1st and 2nd annual Education Day, nearly 600 school children were given a glimpse of what it was like to be a Soldier, Sailor, Airman, or Marine over America's military history.
+Also in 2016 and 2017, veterans as well, from WWII to present day were honored at our first formal Veteran Program where we provided a forum in which they could share their stories of heroism, honor and dedication to duty.
 These honored veterans were also treated to complimentary meals and first class treatment during the entire event.

-Not to rest on our accomplishments, for 2017, A Walk in Their Boots will be one of the few historical reenactments in the country to feature a combat simulation of the Vietnam War.
-Although this will be a small engagement, never the less it is a beginning of what surely will be seen as a hallmark event in living history.
+In 2017, A Walk in Their Boots became one of the few historical reenactments in the country to feature a combat simulation of the Vietnam War.
+Combat veterans of the conflict were impressed with the reenactors and the the story being told.
 Of the veterans in attendance in 2016, 30% were veterans of the Vietnam War and another 25% were veterans which served in the intervening "Cold War" era prior to and immediately following our involvement in South East Asia.
 It is our objective to honor their service by telling their story, best as we can, as we remember the 50th Anniversary of major military events of that time.

 Some of these possibilities include: